 - Blue: Nickel

-This test aims to check if your silver jewelry is actualy made entirely out of silver or sterling silver, or just plated with silver.
+This test aims to check if your silver jewellery is actually made entirely out of silver or sterling silver or just plated with silver.

 Warning: Scratch Test

 The scratch test can damage your jewelry.
 You can do this at home but only if you have the required equipment and you know very well what you are doing.
 When in doubt, contact a professional jeweler.

 - First, you'll need a jeweller's file.
 You can find kits of these on eBay and Amazon;